 The Borough Council has the power to make Tree Preservation Orders under Sections 198 and 201 of the Town and Country Planning Act 1990.
-The above Order was made under delegated powers on 16 June 2011, copy attached to this report.
-The effect of the Order is to protect the trees set out in the attached schedule and plan, indicated as T1 and T2, those trees being Corsican pine trees (pinus nigra).
+The above Order was made under delegated powers on 15 June 2011, copy attached to this report.
+The effect of the Order is to protect the trees set out in the attached schedule and plan, indicated as T1 - T4, those trees being Corsican pine trees (pinus nigra).

 The Order came into effect when it was made.
-The reasons for making the Order are that the trees are in a healthy condition and are considered to enhance the visual amenity of the area.
+The reasons for making the Order are that the trees are in a healthy condition and is considered to enhance the visual amenity of the area.

-The Council has received one letter of objection to the Order dated 13 June 2011.
+The Council has received two letters of objection to the Order, one dated 13 June 2011 the other undated.

-The Planning department attempted to address the objection via a site meeting with the objector; however the objection has to date not been withdrawn and, as such, stands as written.
+The Planning department attempted to address the objection via a site meeting with the objectors, however the objection has to date not been withdrawn and, as such, stands as written.